Naamio/coop/moa/membership.md

 Every person who wishes to become a Member shall deliver to the Foundation an application for membership in such form (and containing such information) as the Guardians require and executed by them.

+The Guardians may invite a person for Membership whilst waiving Membership feels, either as a one-time waiver or a recurring waiver.
+If such an invite is accepted, all Members must approve of the fee waiver in a Special Resolution.

 Membership is not transferable to anyone else.

 Membership is terminated if the Member concerned: